 - The IIIS is a large communal space and so we ask that each occupant ensures that the space is kept clean and tidy.
 It is important that we take collective responsibility for the security and general upkeep of the IIIS as a workspace.eg the area around the photocopier.
 Please dispose of the packaging of the printer paper.
 Flatten the box and place in the kitchen.

 - IIIS policy dictates that the right of individuals to privacy at each work-station is fully respected.
 Materials on student or staff's desk are not to be interfered with or inspected by others.

 - The IIIS insists on a tidy desk policy and that the floor space in offices and around workstations is kept clear of books and other materials.
-If you have a storage issue, please contact a member of IIIS Staff.

 - If you wish to use an operating system other than MS Windows e.g. Linux, your supervisor must send a written explanation to the IIIS Director outlining why you are requesting to use this operating system.
 You cannot upload this system until you have been granted permission by the IIIS Director.

 - Prior to vacating the desk space, occupants must ensure the hard drive is cleared of any additional files.